dolph/recipes/one-pot/lemony-chicken-and-rice-soup.md

 - Chicken

-Transfer chicken to cutting board and shred.
+Transfer chicken to cutting board, split into tenders, and shred.

 Remove lemon zest.